MBRRACE-UK perinatal mortality surveillance

 Alongside this summary, we also provide a more detailed explanation of the reasons behind these differences, and their effect on the statistics we publish.

 The Maternal, Newborn and Infant Clinical Outcome Review Programme, delivered by MBRRACE-UK, is commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP).
 HQIP is led by a consortium of the Academy of Medical Royal Colleges and the Royal College of Nursing.
 Its aim is to promote quality improvement in patient outcomes.
+HQIP holds the contract to commission, manage, and develop the National Clinical Audit and Patient Outcomes Programme (NCAPOP), comprising around 40 projects covering care provided to people with a wide range of medical, surgical and mental health conditions.
 The Clinical Outcome Review Programmes, which encompass confidential enquiries, are designed to help assess the quality of healthcare, and stimulate improvement in safety and effectiveness by systematically enabling clinicians, managers, and policy makers to learn from adverse events and other relevant data.
-HQIP holds the contract to commission, manage, and develop the National Clinical Audit and Patient Outcomes Programme (NCAPOP), comprising around 40 projects covering care provided to people with a wide range of medical, surgical and mental health conditions.
-The programme is funded by NHS England, the Welsh Government and, with some individual projects, other devolved administrations and Crown Dependencies.
+The Maternal, Newborn and Infant Clinical Outcome Review Programme is funded by NHS England and the Governments of Scotland, Wales, Northern Ireland, Jersey, Guernsey and the Isle of Man.

 More details can be found on the HQIP website.